An annotated bibliography for comparative prime number theory: Abstract

 \section{Abstract}

 The goal of this annotated bibliography is to record every publication on the topic of comparative prime number theory together with a summary of its results.
 We use a unified system of notation for the quantities being studied and for the hypotheses under which results are obtained.
-We encourage feedback on this manuscript (see the end of Section~1 for details).